tidev/tidev-www/posts/2024/sdk_12_6_0_ga.md

 This release adds stable support for Gradle 8, allowing to build even more modern apps using APIs like Material 3 (aka Material You).
 In addition, it includes some performance improvements for list views and other features like native support for iOS 18+ dark mode app icons.
-Finally, we have added several new Ti.Calendar APIs to optimize creating and deleting calendar events with up to 150x (!) the speed compared to before.ql
+Finally, we have added several new Ti.Calendar APIs to optimize creating and deleting calendar events with up to 150x (!) the speed compared to before.

 **Important**: If you are using Android modules that were built with 12.6.0 or later in a project with a Titanium version prior to 12.6.0, you will see the following error:
 ```